pukkinming/Mathematical-Optimizaiton-with-Python/README.md

-# Mathematical Optimizaiton with Python
+# Mathematical Optimization with Python

 This repo is to hold my Python code of solving mathematical optimization formulations. <br/><br/>
 Formulations include: